 Stinging nettle contains ingredients that might decrease inflammation and increase urine output.

 - Hay fever.
-Starting stinging nettle at the first sign of hay fever symptoms seems to help.
+Early evidence suggests that using stinging nettle at the first signs of hay fever symptoms seems to help provide relief.

 - Benign prostatic hyperplasia (BPH).
-There is contradictory evidence about the effectiveness of stinging nettle for symptoms of BPH.
-Most of the studies have looked at the effects of a combination product that contains both stinging nettle and saw palmetto.
+There is contradictory evidence about the effectiveness of stinging nettle, taken alone or together with other ingredients, for improving symptoms of BPH.
+Early evidence suggests that taking 360 mg of stinging nettle for 6-24 months improves urinary tract symptoms associated with BPH.
+Many studies have looked at the effects of a combination product that contains both stinging nettle and saw palmetto.
 One particular product (PRO 160/120, Willmar Schwabe GmbH, Germany) containing a specific extract of stinging nettle (WS 1031) 120 mg plus a specific extract of saw palmetto (WS 1473) 160 mg seems to significantly improve urinary tract symptoms in men with BPH when taken twice daily for 24-48 weeks.
-This combination seems to be comparable to the prescription medicationfinasteride for relieving symptoms of BPH, and may be better tolerated.
+This combination seems to be comparable to the prescription medication finasteride for relieving symptoms of BPH, and may be better tolerated.
 However, it is not known if this benefit is due to stinging nettle, saw palmetto, or both ingredients.

-On the other hand, another combination product containing stinging nettle root extract 80 mg, saw palmetto lipoidal extract 106 mg, pumpkin seed oil extract 160 mg, lemon bioflavonoid extract 33 mg, and vitamin A (100% as beta-carotene) 190 IU does not significantly improve symptoms of BPH when taken three times daily for 6 months.
+On the other hand, another combination product containing 80 mg of stinging nettle root extract, 106 mg of saw palmetto lipoidal extract, 160 mg of pumpkin seed oil extract, 33 mg of lemon bioflavonoid extract, and 190 IU of vitamin A (100% as beta-carotene) does not significantly improve symptoms of BPH when taken three times daily for 6 months.